 The latest Student Income and Expenditure Survey22 gives more detailed information on loan take-up among different groups in England in 2011/12.
 The results reported here are for full-time English domiciled students only.
-79% of students had taken out a tuition fee loan and the average (mean) value was £3,330 and 74% a maintenance loan with an Estimated average debt for new graduates was £15,000 a decade ago.
-It now stands at more than £40,000 for new students and more than £50,000 for those from the poorest backgrounds ibid.
-Tables 4A(ii) and 4B(ii)
+79% of students had taken out a tuition fee loan and the

+Estimated average debt for new graduates was £15,000 a decade ago.
+It now stands at more than £40,000 for new students and more than £50,000 for those from the poorest backgrounds

+15 ibid.
+Tables 3A(ii) and 3B(ii)